What is a legit derailment?

 Our first answer is that if you want the brightest possible bright line, you can opt in to No-Excuses Mode!
 In that case, the answer is that every derailment is legit.

-Otherwise, the theoretical ideal is that we only charge you when you could have met the goal and didn't.
+If you're not using No-Excuses Mode, the theoretical ideal is that we only charge you when you could have met the goal and didn't.
 For example, you saw our reminders, you decided that you really don't feel like going to the gym tonight, so your goal derailed, and then we charge you for it.

-It is generally up to you what qualifies as "not legit".
-We'll probably inquire about what happened, if you haven't given us much detail in your original email, or check in with you if it sounds like it might undermine your use of Beeminder in the future.
 The important thing, we would say, is to be principled.
 Never think to yourself "just this once".
 Whatever excuse you may have for calling this derailment non-legit, you should endorse a general principle by which all similar excuses in the future should also count.
 If that would defeat the point of the commitment, better to accept the derailment this time.
 In the end, it's up to you and we'll believe the reasons you give us.

 Keep in mind that you won't get value out of Beeminder if you're frequently derailing on goals and sending us weaselly excuses about it to avoid paying up.
 Calling not legit a lot means the real sting is diluted by all the times you decided not to get stung.
 That's okay, though — we're not the only game in town, and there might be an app out there that suits you better!